karthik-ravi-1537/gen-ai_call-insight-extractor/notes/NOTES.md

 - [X] Address the problem with the download link for transcripts not functioning as expected.
 - [X] Resolve the issue with the health check endpoint not returning the expected status when the backend is down.
 - [X] Make the Call ID on the UI human-readable.
-- [ ] Make all API layer code not call the DB directly.
-Instead, use the service layer to handle all database interactions to maintain a clear separation of concerns and improve code maintainability.
+- [X] Make all API layer code not call the DB directly.
+Instead, use the Service layer to handle all database interactions to maintain a clear separation of concerns and improve code maintainability.
+    - [X] Refactor the API layer to call the Service layer for all database interactions, ensuring a consistent approach across the application.
+    - [X] Perhaps consider introducing Repository layer as well.
 - [ ] Implement thorough logging across the application to capture important events and errors for easier debugging and monitoring.
 - [ ] Add a retry mechanism with exponential backoff for the LLM calls to handle transient errors and improve resilience.
 Perhaps extend that to all API calls as well.
-- [ ] Have upload_call API call process_call, and have that call process_transcript to ensure a clear flow of
-  processing from upload to insight extraction.
+- [X] Have upload_call API call process_call, and have that call process_transcript to ensure a clear flow of processing from upload to insight extraction.
+    - [X] API -> Service -> Repository flow for all API calls to ensure a consistent approach across the application.
+    - [X] Background Tasks are queues in the API Layer after all Service calls are made to ensure that the processing is done in the background and does not block the API response.
+    - [X] Have the Background Tasks handled in the Service layer to maintain a clear separation of concerns and improve code maintainability.
 - [ ] Have service layer return responses in a consistent format, including success/failure status and any relevant messages or data.
 Currently, it returns objects directly, which can lead to confusions with actual API responses.
     - Example: /generate_refined_summary flow.
 Service returns Insight, but can return a dict with status and message.